-The terms on which credit has been available to the Company for purchase of Contracts have varied over the three-year period ended December 31, 2003, as shown in the following recapitulation:
+The terms on which credit has been available to the Company for purchase of Contracts have varied over the three-year period ended December 31, 2004, as shown in the following recapitulation:

 In November 2000, the Company (through its subsidiary CPS Funding LLC) entered into a floating rate variable note purchase facility under which up to \$75 million of notes may be outstanding at any time subject to collateral tests and other conditions.
-The Company uses funds derived from this facility to purchase Contracts under the CPS programs, which are pledged to secure the notes.
+The Company uses funds derived from this facility to purchase Contracts under the CPS Programs, which are pledged to secure the notes.
 The collateral tests and other conditions generally allow the Company to borrow up to approximately 72.5% of the price paid for such Contracts.
 Notes issued under this facility bear interest at one-month LIBOR plus 0.75% per annum.
-The balance of notes outstanding related to this facility at December 31, 2003 was zero.
 This facility expired on February 21, 2004.
-The Company is currently in discussions with several parties regarding a replacement facility.

 Additionally, in March 2002, the Company (through its subsidiary CPS Warehouse Trust) entered into a second floating rate variable note purchase facility, under which up to \$125.0 million of notes may be outstanding at any time, subject to collateral tests and other conditions.
-The Company uses funds derived from this facility to purchase Contracts under the CPS programs, which are pledged to secure the notes.
-The collateral tests and other conditions generally allow the Company to borrow up to approximately 73% of the price paid for such Contracts.
+The Company uses funds derived from this facility to purchase Contracts under the CPS Programs and the TFC Programs, which are pledged to secure the notes.
+The collateral tests and other conditions generally allow the Company to borrow up to approximately 73% of the price paid for such Contracts for Contracts purchased under the CPS Programs.
 Notes issued under this facility bear interest at commercial paper plus 1.18% per annum.
-The balance of notes outstanding related to this facility at December 31, 2003 was \$13.2 million.
-This facility expires on April 4, 2004.
+During November 2004, this facility was amended to allow the Company to borrow up to approximately 70% for Contracts purchased under the TFC Programs.
+The balance of notes outstanding related to this facility at December 31, 2004 was \$34.3 million.
+This facility expires on April 3, 2005.
 The Company is currently in discussions with the related parties to renew such facility.